official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-4.md

 *  “cease at once repression of its own people”;
 *  “return all prisoners from Kuwait and other lands”;

-163 The White House, 12 September 2002, President’s Remarks to the United Nations General Assembly.
+[^163]: The White House, 12 September 2002, President’s Remarks to the United Nations General Assembly.

 184

-The Report of the Iraq Inquiryoperate in Iraq”; and
+operate in Iraq”; and

 *  “renounce all involvement with terrorism and permit no terrorist organisations to
 *  “destroy and stop developing all weapons of mass destruction and long range